Make your own cold process soap!

 Tap the mold against your counter a few times to loosen any air bubbles that might be trapped.

-Cover your mold and wrap it snugly in a towel.
+Cover your mold or wrap it in a towel.
 Wrapping your soap keeps the warmth inside to help your soap reach the gel phase.
-If you don’t insulate, your soap may not completely gel and it can leave discolorations that are not harmful, but don’t look very nice.
+If you don’t insulate, your soap may not completely gel.
+A partial gel can leave discolorations that are not harmful, but might disrupt your design.
+Insulating can also make the colors brighter.
 There are some exceptions to the insulating rule, particularly with recipes that contain food ingredients like honey or sugars.
 They should not be insulated and can even be left in the refrigerator.
 The natural sugars in the these recipes could cause the batter to overheat to the point where it could volcano out of the mold!
 But for this recipe today, we will insulate.

 Make your own soap!
 Cold process soap making